Yori1999/search_path/README.md

 `docker run --rm -p 9200:9200 -p 9300:9300 -e "discovery.type=single-node" elasticsearch_imdb:<name of the image>`

 ## Using the Search API
 The base URL for the Search API is the following: http://localhost:8080/search.
+With this, all documents are returned, ordered with a certain criteria that takes into account average rating and number of votes to calculate the rating (popularity).
+Also, movies and TV Series have precedence, as it's what's most people comes searching for when using IMDB.

+However, you can tune your search with several parameters that'll help you find what you're looking for.

 ### Search parameters
 All parameters we're going to describe in this section are optional.
 Basically, you can search by title, genre(s), type(s) of media and/or years.